In my honest SurveySay review you are going to find out once and for all if SurveySay is:

 This guy wasted I don't know how much time trying to get the recommended survey sites to work out for him, without success:

 A common complaint from users is that their inboxes get inundated with spam within hours of signing up to SurveySay.

-Whether this is SurveySay themselves sending you more promotional offers to maximise their commissions or whether they’re selling your contact details to the highest bidder I can’t say for sure…
+Whether this is SurveySay themselves sending you more promotional offers to maximise their commissions or they're selling your contact details to the highest bidder I can't say for sure…

 Is SurveySay A Scam?